abhijitmishra/Thought2Text/README.md

 ## Data and Stage1 Pretrained Model:
-Download the data from [here](https://drive.google.com/drive/folders/1XqV6MMl28iYXkQBMEFHfEXllGmCbqpOu?usp=sharing) and place it inside a newly created `data` directory.
-Install all dependencies through `pip install -r requirements.txt`
+Download the data from [here](https://drive.google.com/drive/folders/1XqV6MMl28iYXkQBMEFHfEXllGmCbqpOu?usp=sharing) and place it inside a newly created `data` directory. **Note:** We do not hold copytight on the data, except the text descriptions, the data is shared only for reproducibility and only for academic research.
+If you have any questions about he original data, please contact the original authors (CITATION BELOW).

+Once you have downloaded the data, install all dependencies through `pip install -r requirements.txt`

 ## Training